top of page

 Blink on pecking in a domestic turkey.
 The nictitating membrane appears 200ms after the head movement begins.

-Zebra doves (Geopelia striata) also blink on pecking, but using the upper lid as well as the nictitating membrane (Figure 3).
+Zebra doves (Geopelia striata) also blink on pecking, but using the upper lid as well as the nictitating membrane.

 Figure 67.png